digital-bacon/two-player-math-game/planning.md

 Stores information on a player, and handles player life.
 The method named to_s is used for troubleshooting and outputs a string to identify the class.

-- Properties: name, life
+- Properties: :players, :losers, :question, :answer
-- Initialized with: name
+- Initialized with: none
+- Methods:
+  - continue_play?
+  - correct?
+  - find_winner
+  - new_round
+  - new_question
+  - remove_losers
+  - say_score
+  - say_winner
+  - score(player)
-- Methods: set_name, current_life, lose_a_life, alive?, to_s
+  - to_s

 **Question**

-Generates a random math question with method new_question and stores the answer in the answer variable.
-It also contains a method to check if an answer is correct.
-The method named to_s is used for troubleshooting and outputs a string to identify the class.

-- Properties: number_1, number_2, answer
+- Properties: :ask, :number_1, :number_2, :answer
-- Initialized with:
+- Initialized with: none
-- Public methods: new_question, correct_answer?, to_s
+- Public methods: ask, correct?, to_s